 Our goal is to study how we might build an agent that can understand natural language utterances.
 The agent must translate from, e.g., English to its internal knowledge representation language (logic).
-We will look at the main types of knowledge and processing that such an agent might perform.
+Before we start to look at this properly, let's briefly draw a distinction between 'shallow' and 'deep' NLP.